Guinea-Bissau: Kaabu

 Kaabu was established first as a province of Mali through the conquest in the 13th century of the Senegambia by Tiramakhan Traore, a general under Sundiata Keita.
 By the 14th century much of Guinea Bissau was under the administration of Mali.
 It was ruled by a farim kaabu (commander of Kaabu).

 Mali declined gradually, beginning in the 14th century.
 By the early 16th century, the expanding power of Koli Tenguella cut off formerly secure Mali.

 Kaabu became an independent federation of kingdoms.
 The ruling classes were composed of elite warriors known as the Nyancho (Ñaanco) who traced their patrilineal lineage to Tiramakhan Traore.
 The Nyancho were a warrior culture, reputed to be excellent cavalry men and raiders.
-The Kaabu Mansaba was seated in Kansala, today known as Gabu, in the eastern Gabú region.
+The Kaabu Mansaba was seated in Kansala, in what is today the Gabú region.

 The slave trade dominated the economy, and the warrior classes grew rich with imported cloth, beads, metalware, and firearms.
 Trade networks with Arabs and others to North Africa were dominant up to the 14th century.
 In the 15th century, coastal trade with the Europeans began to increase.
 In the 17th and 18th centuries an estimated 700 slaves were exported annually from the region, many of them from Kaabu.

 In the late 18th century, the rise of the Imamate of Futa Jallon to the east posed a powerful challenge to the animist Kaabu.
 During the first half of the 19th century, civil war erupted as local Fula people sought independence.
 This long-running conflict was marked by the 1867 Battle of Kansala; the Fuladu effectively defeated the Kaabu and dominated the area thereafter.
 But some smaller Mandinka kingdoms survived until their absorption into Portuguese colonies.